A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Model

 where $I$ is the moment of inertia of the magnetar and $\Omega$ is the rotational angular frequency of the magnetar.
 The time derivative of this relation gives the spin down luminosity,

 which, given $\dot{\Omega} \propto -\Omega^n$ for braking index $n$, can be modelled generally as \citep{Lasky2017}

 where $L_0$ is the initial magnetar spin-down luminosity and $t_{\rm SD}$ is the magnetar spin-down time.
-A braking index of $n = 3$ corresponds to pure vacuum dipole spin down \citep{Ostriker1969, Goldreich1969}, which gives a late-time spin-down down luminosity of $L \propto t^{-2}$ \citep{Zhang2001}, while a braking index of $n = 5$ corresponds to gravitational wave spin down via magnetic deformation \citep{Cutler2000}, and has a late-time spin-down luminosity of $L \propto t^{-3/2}$.
-We note that in general, $n$ is expected to be variable during the early life of the magnetar \citep{Lander2018, Lander2020}, but we keep it constant for simplicity.
+The vacuum dipole spin-down mechanism \citep{Ostriker1969, Goldreich1969} has a corresponding braking index of $n = 3$, which gives a late-time spin-down down luminosity of $L \propto t^{-2}$ \citep{Zhang2001}, while gravitational wave spin down via magnetic deformation \citep{Cutler2000} has a corresponding braking index of $n = 5$, and has a late-time spin-down luminosity of $L \propto t^{-3/2}$.
+There are also several other mechanisms for spin down, including particle winds \citep{Harding1999, Xu2001, Wu2003, Contopoulos2006}, multipolar radiation \citep{Petri2015}, and r-mode oscillations \citep{Ho2000}, among others \citep{Blandford1988, Lin2004, Ruderman2005, Chen2006, Yue2007, Contopoulos2007}, and several mechanisms can spin-down the magnetar simultaneously.
+We note that in general, $n$ is also expected to be variable during the early life of the magnetar \citep{Lander2018, Lander2020}, but we keep it constant for simplicity.
 Integrating Equation \ref{eqn:llasky} gives the total rotational energy as a function of braking index:

 This recovers $E_{\rm rot} = L_0t_{\rm SD}$ for vacuum dipole spin-down.

 The rotational energy from the magnetar is converted into a pulsar wind.
 This highly magnetized, ultrarelativistic wind collides with and pushes a shock into the supernova ejecta, increasing its kinetic and internal energy.
 The internal energy is also increased by the absorption of PWN photons by the ejecta.
 The total energy of the system is the combination of the kinetic and internal energy